TavexSoftware/TavexSoftware.github.io/_pages/teaching.md

 nav_order: 5
 ---

-We curently do not teach others
+We currently do not teach others